 If you are not able to pay off the remainder of this loan, it will end up getting added to the amount of the new loan on your new vehicle.
 This will either make your new loan longer or your payments larger than they would have been if you had waited until you paid off your vehicle before trading it in for a new one.

-Times When It Is a Good Idea to Trade-In
+When Is It a Good Idea to Trade In?

 It's a good idea to trade in your vehicle when you own a gas guzzler.
 If you own a vehicle that requires a lot of fuel, you could save a lot of money in the long-run by trading it in for a car that gets better gas mileage, especially if you drive a lot as a part of your regular routine.
 Make sure that you crunch the numbers, though.
 If you pick a pricier car, you might not save money even if it has better fuel efficiency.

 It is best not to trade in your vehicle when you purchased it very recently.
-As soon as you drive a new vehicle off the lot, it loses around 10 percent of its value and up to 20 percent of its value within the first year!
+As soon as you drive a new vehicle off the lot, it loses around 10% of its value and up to 20% of its value within the first year.
 If you purchased a new, not used, vehicle within the last year and are thinking of trading it in, just don’t.
 Whatever exciting deal or sweet ride you recently encountered can wait.
 It’s not worth wrecking your financial future for a newer set of wheels.

-When time is on your side.
-If you own a newer car, you can always trade it in later or sell it to another private party, which would generally mean you would make more money off of the transaction
+You should also wait when time is on your side.
+If you own a newer car, you can always trade it in later or sell it to another private party, which would generally mean you would make more money off of the transaction.